Abstract

 Given a compliance requirement and a large set of enforceable data (which may be user-data or fully synthetic), we can rapidly execute both enforcement- and judge-models over that data to measure the time-until-convergence, i.e. the median number of enforcements necessary until we can expect no further interventions by the judge-model to be necessary.
 In other words, we measure the time until improvements on the requirement definition have saturated.
 The resulting score can then represent the overall ambiguity of a requirement; a valuable insight into compliance texts that may feature hundreds or thousands of individual requirements.

-Preliminary Figure n – Decay chart and ambiguity scores of different requirements
+Figure 6.
+Decay chart and ambiguity scores of different requirements

 Three requirements do not converge over the given number of enforcements, resulting in a low score indicating significant ambiguity within the original text.